Signal Processing and Speech Communication Laboratory

 Short description

-For infrastructure monitoring we use glas fiber cables as used for communications as an acoustic sensor that provides us with »1000 virtual channels along up to 40 km.
-In order to detect possibly dangerous events, we need to classify the data that is recorded.
-Most data will be not interesting activity, since dangerous events are avoided and therefore rare.
-The aim of this project/thesis is to work on a framework that allows to detect anomalous events in those audio channels in real-time with a latency of around one minute and classify the type of event.
+Construction work in close vicinity of either pipelines or high-voltage power cables might damage the lines [3] and therefore cause high costs or even significant damage in case of gas explosions.
+In order to detect potentially dangerous events, we need to classify the data that is recorded.
+Most data will not be interesting, since dangerous events are avoided and therefore very rare.
+The aim of this project/thesis is to detect anomalous events in those audio channels close to real-time with a latency of around low one digit minutes and classify the type of event.
+Limited data of dangerous events exist so a model can be trained to determine the most likely cause of the anomaly.

 Your Tasks